 Emergency passports may be good for only a few months all the way up to one-year depending on the Embassy you go to and the situation requirements for your trip.
 The key in getting the right validity period lies fully in your itinerary and the needs of the country you are visiting.

-Validity Dates Are Important
+Validity Dates Are Important for Temporary Passports

 If you are traveling just through one country when your passport is lost, you'll probably have no issue with a short validity period on your passport.
 You get your new passport, go home, and replace it with the permanent passports later on.
 You pay your fee at the embassy for the emergency passport (full price) and, if you haven't had a history of stolen passports and are from the USA, you can have that replaced for a new one at no cost within one year.